jcfranco/dev-summit-2020-building-your-own-widget/slides/index.md

 ---

-# Lets create a simple widget
+# Let's create a simple widget

 Simple widget view that renders the an `enabled` state of a button